 In this example, the onbeats occur on the numbers 1,2,3,4 and the offbeats occur on the &‘s.
 Onbeats usually get more strength and emphasis than offbeats.
 The listener expects to hear emphasis on the onbeat.
 Syncopation plays with those expectations.
 When syncopation occurs, musical emphasis is either partially, or completely, placed on the offbeats rather than the onbeats.
 Syncopation can occur for a few beats, or for the entire piece.
 The following dotted rhythms often facilitate syncopation.

-The pickup (AKA anacrusis) is a note, or small collection of notes, preceding the first downbeat in a musical section.
+The pickup (AKA anacrusis) is a note, or small collection of notes, that precedes the first downbeat in a musical section or phrase.
+The downbeat is the first onbeat of each measure.

 Most people experience difficulty when learning to sight-read syncopated rhythms.
 Find scores that contain syncopated rhythms and pluck the rhythms only.
 In other words, ignore the changing pitches and choose only one pitch to play so that you can focus all your attention on sight-reading rhythms.
 You can apply this approach to the duets in this series.